 Vegetarian Taco Soup: Leave out the ground beef and include an extra can of beans (black beans complement the soup nicely) and a few diced bell peppers for texture and taste.

-Creamy Taco Soup: Before serving, stir in 4 ounces of cream cheese or a splash of heavy cream, for a richer, creamier version.
+Creamy Taco Soup: For a richer, creamier take, stir in 4 ounces of cream cheese or a generous splash of heavy cream right before serving.
 This version is especially nice with shredded cheese and avocado.

 Taco Soup With Rice: For an even heartier variation, stir in cooked rice just before the last 5 minutes of cooking.
 Feel free to use white or brown rice, or you can make this dish even more healthy by subbing quinoa for protein.